George Thorogood: Music career

-Thorogood began his career as a solo acoustic performer in the style of Robert Johnson and Elmore James after being inspired in 1970 by a John P. Hammond concert.
-In 1973, he formed a band, the Delaware Destroyers, with high school friend and drummer Jeff Simon.
+Thorogood began his career as a solo acoustic performer in the style of Robert Johnson and Elmore James in 1970, after being inspired by a John P. Hammond concert.
+He traveled to San Francisco, California and performed on the streets before a tape of one of his sets got into the hands of Bonnie Raitt's manager.
+He convinced Thorogood to come back to the East Coast.
+There he started playing with blues artists Sonny Terry and Brownie McGhee.
+Eventually, Robert Lockwood advised Thorogood to get an electric guitar, and in December 1973, he formed a band, "the Delaware Destroyers", with high school friend and drummer Jeff Simon.
 With additional players, the Delaware Destroyers developed its sound, a mixture of Chicago blues and rock and roll.
 The band's first shows were in the Rathskeller bar at the University of Delaware and at Deer Park Tavern, both in Newark, Delaware.
-Eventually, the band's name was shortened to the Destroyers.
-During this time, Thorogood supplemented his income by working as a roadie for Hound Dog Taylor.
+Eventually, the band's name was shortened to just "the Destroyers".

-Thorogood's demo Better Than the Rest was recorded in 1974, but was not released until 1979.
-His major recording debut came with the album George Thorogood and the Destroyers, which was released in 1977.
-In 1978, Thorogood released his next album with the Destroyers titled Move It on Over, which included a remake of Hank Williams's "Move It on Over".
-He followed those recordings in 1979 with "Please Set a Date" and a reworking of the Bo Diddley song "Who Do You Love", both released in 1979.
+Thorogood recorded a 20-song demo in 1974; 10 of those songs were eventually released as Better Than The Rest by MCA Records.
+John Forward discovered the band in 1975, and helped them secure a recording contract with Rounder Records.
+The band's major recording debut came with the album George Thorogood and the Destroyers, which was released on August 16, 1977.
+The next year, Thorogood released his next album with the Destroyers titled Move It on Over, which included a remake of Hank Williams's "Move It on Over", and a reworking of the Bo Diddley song "Who Do You Love", both released as singles in 1978 and 1979 respectively.
+In 1980, rhythm guitarist Ron "Roadblock" Smith left the band, and was replaced by saxophonist Hank "Hurricane" Carter, who first played with the band on their fourth studio album, More George Thorogood and the Destroyers.
 The band's early success contributed to the rise of folk label Rounder Records.